The Origin of the Milky Way: Patron

 The patron who certainly had possession of this painting was the Holy Roman Emperor Rudolf II of Prague.
 Like Rangone, Rudolf II too had an interest in astronomy, alchemy, and immortality.
 Many people during the Renaissance found an interest in alchemy and Rudolf II was no exception.
 The main reason that Rudolf II took an interest in alchemy was in the hope of finding the "philosopher's stone," a stone that can change metal to gold and grant the person in possession of it immortality.
 The Origin of the Milky Way is a painting that touches circles on the theme of immortality which aligns with Rudolf II's interests.
-Another factor that shows why Rudolf II took an interest in this painting is because the Habsburg family has a tradition of modeling themselves after Hercules to be a just and protective ruler.
+Another factor that shows why Rudolf II took an interest in this painting is because the Habsburg family had a tradition of modeling themselves after Hercules to be a just and protective ruler.
 Rudolf II also ended up modeling himself after the Roman hero and even showed himself wearing a lion skin and holding a club, both iconic items that are associated with Hercules.
 Although he had trouble following this model during his time on the throne, he still pursued his interest in being a patron and collector of fine art.
 Both the subject matter and the erotic attributes of The Origin of the Milky Way suited Rudolf II's tastes, even though he refused to marry he still found visual enjoyment in erotic imagery.
 It is likely that Rudolf II's official “antiquary” advisor, Mantuan Ottavio Strada, purchased four fable paintings from Tintoretto each depicting the legend of Hercules.
-Although the painting isn't specifically named in the emperor's collection, there is a pamphlet written in 1648 that mentioned a painting by Tintoretto titled Jupiter Holding a Little Bacchus to Juno's Breast.
-It is assumed that the writer mistook Hercules for Bacchus, but this still implies that the painting was likely hung up in the Imperial Palace of Prague.
+Although the painting isn't specifically named in the Emperor's collection, there is a pamphlet written in 1648 that mentioned a painting by Tintoretto titled Jupiter Holding a Little Bacchus to Juno's Breast.
+It is assumed that the writer mistook Hercules for Bacchus, but this still implies that the painting was likely hung in Prague Castle.